The Climate Smart Agriculture Technical Assistance Grants Program

-Funds awarded through this competitive grant process will be distributed to the Resource Conservation Districts, the University of California Cooperative Extension, and non-profit organizations with demonstrated technical expertise in designing and implementing agricultural management practices to support CDFA's Healthy Soils Program (HSP) and State Water Efficiency and Enhancement Program (SWEEP).
-Eligible organizations may request up to $60,000 for each Climate Smart Agriculture program supported - over three years to provide technical assistance to applicants and awardees of the HSP and SWEEP.
+Funds awarded through this competitive grant process are distributed to technical assistance providers from Resource Conservation Districts, the University of California Cooperative Extension, and nonprofit organizations, with demonstrated technical expertise in designing and implementing agricultural management practices to support CDFA's CSA incentive programs.
+Eligible organizations may request up to $60,000 for each Climate Smart Agriculture program supported - over three years to provide technical assistance to applicants and awardees of the CSA programs.

+CDFA conducted a grant solicitation for the Climate Smart Agriculture Technical Assistance Program in March 2021 to prepare for potential funding that might be allocated to the Healthy Soils Program (HSP) and the State Water Efficiency and Enhancement Program (SWEEP) in the 2021 calendar year.
 The total allocation for this Technical Assistance grant solicitation is dependent on the funds allocated to the HSP and SWEEP through the state budget process.
 A minimum of 5% of the HSP and SWEEP funding will be made available for Technical Assistance.

-Applications are due March 22, 2021 at 5 p.m.
+Applications were due March 22, 2021 at 5 p.m.
 PT.
-Late applications will not be accepted.

 The Technical Assistance Grant Program is not accepting applications.

 University of California Partnership

 CDFA has partnered with the University of California, Division of Agriculture and Natural Resources to offer Climate Smart Agriculture technical assistance.
 Individuals who are interested in learning more about climate-smart agriculture or need assistance with the CDFA incentive programs may contact their nearest Community Education Specialist.

 Awarded TA Providers